 - How long does the dental implant process take?

-Depending on your treatment plan, the entire dental implant procedure usually takes about two to nine months to complete, depending on your treatment plan.
+Depending on your treatment plan, the entire dental implant procedure usually takes about two to nine months to complete.

 Your dentist can provide you with a more specific timeline based on your specific case.